-On a practical level, this means we want to steer our bodies’ away from food and lifestyles that promote excessive serotonin, and instead move more towards the dopamine state.
+On a practical level, this means we want to steer our bodies’ away from food and lifestyles that promote excessive serotonin, and instead, move more towards the dopamine state.
 This is where protein foods with specific amino acid profiles shine, especially foods like bone broth and collagen or gelatin.

 In addition, dopaminergic supplements like dopa mucuna can help to increase dopamine, and even dark chocolate has been shown to keep dopamine levels high.
 Since dark chocolate is one of the foods highest in polyphenols, it’s a good idea to include it in your regular diet.